Programmatic Advertising

 Note that viewability is not the same as impressions.

-An impression counts whenever an ad is served on a page, even if the user never scrolls far enough to see it.
-Ad viewability focuses only on the number of times an ad is displayed on the user’s screen and seen, meeting the IAB visibility threshold.
+An impression counts as soon as a page serves an ad, even if the user never scrolls far enough to see it.
+Ad viewability, by contrast, measures only the times an ad actually appears on the user’s screen and meets the IAB visibility threshold.

 How Is Ad Viewability Measured?